Alan Lithgow: Personal life

 In December 2008, Lithgow's name was placed on the sex offenders' register for offences which took place in August and October 2007.
 The charges were related to Lithgow exposing himself and performing indecent acts to women on four separate occasions in Airdrie and Edinburgh.
 In January 2009, Lithgow avoided a custodial sentence after admitting to the charges against him, however, he was put on probation for three years and ordered to carry out 240 hours of community service.

+Officers had determined that Lithgow, who was working as a delivery driver at the time, was unfit to drive after being stopped near Inveraray on October 15, 2024.

+Lithgow, of Blantyre, also failed to provide a specimen of blood to ascertain his ability to drive when asked to report to the police station in Lochgilphead.

+He was fined £420 and was banned from driving for 12-months.